Task Planning with a Weighted Functional Object-Oriented Network: Introduction

+However, it is important to note that there is no guarantee that a robot will always execute task sequences from FOON with little to no failure.
+For instance, an Aldebaran NAO robot (which we use in our experiments) is limited to manipulating lightweight objects, which would require additional effort to design a setting suitable for it to perform tasks; therefore, we address how can a robot use a weighted FOON for problem solving, despite its limited capabilities.
+To do so, we simplified the task planning and execution phases as a collaborative robot (cobot) set-up, where we can leverage the abilities and resources available to the robot while introducing collaboration with a human assistant.

-Because of this, we have posed this as a problem of {\it human-robot collaboration}, where a human can work with a robot to solve manipulation problems together using the knowledge retrieved from a FOON.
-In this case, the human acts as an assistant to the robot who has all of the knowledge needed to perform the tasks; given a goal, the robot determines the best course of action through task tree retrieval and collaborates with the human to solve the problem posed to the robotic entity.
-This not only makes things easier for the human person in reducing the complexity of solving the task (in comparison to doing it on his/her own), but it also improves the chances of the robot succeeding in task tree execution.
-To the best of our knowledge, our representation is the only one that considers success rates as a means for capturing uncertainty for task planning.
-In Section \ref{sec:HRC}, we introduce a variant knowledge retrieval algorithm that considers the likelihood of successfully performing all the actions (again, as functional units) in a task tree with varying levels of involvement of a human assistant.
-We discuss our experiments and results and show that such a system effectively works at making tasks easier and more successful overall, even with a robot of limited capabilities.
+This interaction between humans and robots has been extensively explored, where the objective is to achieve a common goal \cite{fong2003survey,yanco2004classifying,goodrich2008human,chandrasekaran2015human} by coordinating tasks \cite{mutlu2008robots,randelli2013knowledge,gombolay2015coordination}, in addition to interesting applications such as rehabilitation \cite{robins2004robot,billard2007building} and care for the elderly or disabled \cite{kautz2002overview,rao2002human,dautenhahn2006may}.
+In our case with FOON, the human acts as an assistant to the robot, who has the expertise or knowledge to complete the task.
+When given a goal, the robot determines the best course of action through task tree retrieval (where a task tree signifies the sequence of actions that solves the problem) and works with the human to achieve the goal.
+This not only makes things easier for both the human person and robot in reducing the complexity of solving the task (in comparison to doing it on their own), but it also improves the overall chance of succeeding in task tree execution.

+Our paper is organized as follows: in Section \ref{sec:FOON}, we review the basic structure of FOON, which is followed by Section \ref{sec:retr} where we review how task tree retrieval works.
+In Section \ref{sec:HRC}, we introduce a variant retrieval algorithm that considers weights when selecting actions (as functional units) in a task tree while minimizing involvement from a human assistant.
+In Section \ref{sec:exp}, we discuss experiments which show that such a system reduces the complexity of task tree execution, even with a robot of limited capabilities.